A Fighting Chance at 4 Million Jobs

 - Part 2 - (remaining 41 test questions) calculator allowed

-- Students can test three times on the same subject without waiting.
-After the third attempt, there is a 60-day waiting period before trying again.
+In most states, you can test three times on the same subject without waiting.
+After the third attempt, you have to wait 60 days before trying again.
+Check your state’s policy page to see if they have a different retake policy.

 - Extended response